YusufBalmumcu/MazeGame/README.md

 ## 🎮 Gameplay Overview

-In Ghost Chase, players take control of a character exploring a maze while managing stamina, using snowballs to stop enemy, and collecting key item to unlock the exit.
+In Maze Of the Ghost, players take control of a character exploring a maze while managing stamina, using snowballs to stop enemy, and collecting key item to unlock the exit.

 ---